-Bibliography of Psychodrama © Inception to Date 2007
+Bibliography of Psychodrama © Inception to Now

-Compiled and updated by James M. Sacks
+Compiled and updated by James M. Sacks till 2009, followed by Michael Wieser

 Contributions by

-Dear User,
+Dear User!

 1. Author's or authors' names including the given name(s) if known.

 2. The year of publication.
-Writings in press are not included but may be submitted as soon as possible afterwards
+Writings in press are not included but may be submitted as soon as possible afterwards.

 3. The full title of the book, chapter or article in its original language.
 If the language uses a non-Latin alphabet, please substitute an English transliteration.